Amda Seyon I: Trade and culture

 Trade flourished under Amda Seyon.
 Archeological investigations in the treasuries of Ethiopian churches and monasteries have recovered coins, textiles and other objects that prove the existence of trade with the Byzantine Empire.
 Taddesse Tamrat also notes that he had a Syrian secretary from a Christian family of Damascus, who helped him keep in close touch with events in the Middle East.

 Some of the earliest works of Ethiopian literature were written during Amda Seyon's reign.
 Perhaps the best known is the Kebra Nagast, which is said to have been translated from Arabic then.
 Other works from this period include the Mashafa Mestira Samay Wamedr ("The Book of the Mysteries of Heaven and Earth") written by Giyorgis of Segla, and the Zena Eskender ("History of Alexander the Great"), a romance wherein Alexander the Great becomes a Christian saint.
 Ullendorff has identified a tradition that at this time the Ge'ez translation of the Bible was revised.
 Also worth mentioning is that four of the Soldiers Songs were composed during the reign of Amda Seyon, and are the earliest surviving extants of Amharic to date.
 Lastly, Amda Seyon is the first king recorded as having donated to the library of the Ethiopian community at Jerusalem.
+The first named horse in the region's history was that of Amda Seyon I in his royal chronicle "The Glorious Victories."
+This would set the groundwork for the Horse name in Pre-Modern Ethiopia "The most common form of written history sponsored by the Solomonic royal court was the biography of contemporary rulers, who were often lauded by their biographers along with the Solomonic dynasty.
+The royal biographical genre was established during the reign of Amda Seyon, whose biography not only recounted the diplomatic exchanges and military conflicts with the rival Islamic Ifat Sultanate, but also depicted the Ethiopian ruler as the Christian savior of his nation.
+The chronicle titled, The Glorious Victories of Amda Seyon, is far more detailed than any previous Ethiopian work of history and is regraded by historian Richard Pankhurst to be a "masterpiece in historical chronicling".
+The origins of the dynastic history (tarika nagast) are perhaps found in the biographical chronicle of Baeda Maryam I (r.
+1468–1478), which provides a narrative of his life and that of his children and was most likely written by the preceptor of the royal court.
+Teshale Tibebu asserts that Ethiopian court historians were "professional flatterers" of their ruling monarchs, akin to their Byzantine Greek and Imperial Chinese counterparts.
+For instance, the anonymously written biography of the emperor Gelawdewos (r.
+1540–1549) speaks glowingly of the ruler, albeit in an elegiac tone, while attempting to place him and his deeds within a greater moral and historical context."